Dollar bounces, set for steepest rise in five months even as growth slows

 On Friday, official data showed Japan’s industrial output rose 1.4 percent in February from the previous month, up for the first time in four months, though that came after a sharp 3.4 percent slump in January.

-The country’s jobless rate fell in the same month to 2.3 percent, underscoring a tight labour market despite tepid wage gains and inflation.
+The country’s jobless rate fell in the same month to 2.3 percent, underscoring a tight labor market despite tepid wage gains and inflation.

 Investors will be focused on developments in the U.S.-China trade talks on Friday.